senkin/MSA/README.md

 It is recommended to use [docker](https://www.docker.com/) or [singularity](https://sylabs.io/singularity/) profiles as these normally provide greater stability and reproducibility than [conda](https://conda.io).

 The pipeline should run and produce all the results automatically.
 You can also retrieve the code ([see below](#getting-started)) in order to adjust all the inputs and parameters.
-In the [run_auto_optimised_analysis.nf](run_auto_optimised_analysis.nf) file various parameters can be specified.
+In the [nextflow.config](nextflow.config) file various parameters can be specified.

 ## Running on SigProfiler output